What is America's Electric Cooperatives PAC?

 Individual states have their own guidelines for making contributions to candidates for statewide offices.
 While these rules are set by the individual states, they often mirror those guidelines used by the America's Electric Cooperatives PAC.

-Where does my contribution go?
+Where does a contribution go?